Mohini0104/Javascript-Mini-Projects/README.md

 # Vanilla-JavaScript
-This repo is made  for mini project made with vanilla javaScript
+This repo is made  for projects made with Vanilla JavaScript made without any external framework.